piotrgorski23/Weather-App/README.md

 * [Setup](#setup)

 ## General info
-Simple quiz app, which will lay the foundations of future bigger, better quiz app I want to build
+Weather App which will help me be better with JavaScript

 ## Technologies
 Project is created with: